-Enterprise Architect has a sophisticated charting facility that can be used to create powerful and expressive charts and dashboards that will provide insights into the Kanban process and enable Product Owners and other team members to monitor performance and determine ways of fine tuning how the team is working.
-There are a range of built-in charts including bar and pie charts, heat maps and more but a team is free to create any number of user-defined charts and these can be incorporated into team processes and reviews.
+Enterprise Architect has a sophisticated charting facility that can be used to create powerful and expressive charts and dashboards, which will provide insights into the Kanban process and enable Product Owners and other team members to monitor performance and determine ways of fine tuning how the team is working.
+There is a range of built-in charts including Bar and Pie Charts, Heat Maps and more, but a team is free to create any number of user-defined charts that can be incorporated into team processes and reviews.

 The Kanban project management methodology helps you to develop a dynamic, easy-to-view progress summary of the stages of development of a project, where the stages are represented as lanes and sub lanes of a diagram - a Kanban Board.
 In Enterprise Architect, you can apply a form of this methodology to your project administration diagrams to monitor and manage the flow of work in a particular area.